French ground forces. Status and prospects

 The army has a large number of different engineering and auxiliary vehicles on tank and other chassis.
 At the same time, the number of equipment of each individual class - repair and recovery, mine clearance, etc. - due to the existing size of the army, it does not exceed several dozen.

 Artillery is mainly represented by self-propelled systems.
-In recent years, its main model has become the 155-mm CAESAR howitzer on a vehicle chassis - 58 units.
-Also, more than 30 AUF-1 self-propelled guns and about a dozen TRF-1 towed guns remain in service.
+In recent years, its main model has become the 155-mm CAESAR howitzer on a truck chassis - 58 units.
+Also in service are more than 30 AUF-1 self-propelled guns and about a dozen TRF-1 towed guns.
 Rocket artillery includes more than a dozen imported LRU vehicles (American M270 MLRS).
-About 130 mortars of 81 and 120 mm caliber are in operation.
+About 130 mortars of 81 and 120 mm caliber are used.

 Army aviation has 12-13 light transport aircraft and approx. 340 helicopters for various purposes.
 Its strike capabilities are provided by 67 Tiger helicopters of two main modifications; AGM-114 missiles are considered the main means of destroying ground targets.
 There are also more than a hundred AS555UN and SA341F/342M Gazelle multi-role helicopters.
 The fleet of transport helicopters includes approx. 170 vehicles of different classes, from light H120 (35 units) to heavy H225M (8 units)